2017 Great Communicators Tournament

 Our three finalists came to Washington, D.C. for three days in early November for networking, communications training, and fun.
 While in DC, the three contestants recorded a video of themselves speaking about the benefits of a free market solution to the challenges in our current healthcare system.
 You can learn more about this event and the Tournament results here.

-Instead of having the judges or our audience guess which message will resonate with the audiences we must persuade, we worked with behavioral scientists to use focus groups and randomized controlled trials to test videos of our contestants (and their accompanying transcripts) with these audiences.
+Instead of having the judges or our audience guess which message will resonate with the audiences we must persuade, we worked with behavioral scientists to develop randomized trials to test the videos of our contestants (and their accompanying transcripts) with these audiences.
 If our goal is to find messages that resonate with the moveable middle and soft left, we need to know what messages actually persuade them.